Hierarchical subspace models for contingency tables: Introduction

 \section{Introduction}

-Modeling of the interaction term is an important topic for two-way contingency tables, because there is a large gap between the independence model and the saturated model.
+Modeling of the interaction term is an important topic for two-way contingency tables, because there is a large gap between the complete independence model and the saturated model.
 This problem is clearly of importance for contingency tables with three or more factors.
 However modeling strategies of higher order interaction terms have not been fully discussed in literature.
-In this paper we propose modeling interaction terms of multiway contingency tables by considering each maximal compact component of a hierarchical model.
+In this paper we establish a general mathematical framework for modeling interaction terms of multiway contingency tables by considering each maximal compact component of a hierarchical model.

-For two-way contingency tables the uniform association model (\cite{goodman1979jasa,goodman1985as}) and the RC association model (\cite{goodman1979jasa,goodman1985as,kuriki2005}) are often used for modeling interaction terms.
-In the analysis of agreement among raters, where data are summarized as square contingency tables with the same categories, many models with interaction in diagonal elements and their extension to multiway tables have been considered (e.g. \cite{Tanner-Young1985}, \cite{tomizawa09}). \cite{hirotsu-1997} proposed a two-way change point model and \cite{hty-jpaa} generalized it to a subtable sum model.
-For multiway contingency tables \cite{Hojsgaard} considered the split model as a generalization of graphical models.
-The context specific interaction model defined by \cite{Hojsgaard2004} is a more general model than the split model.
+For two-way contingency tables the uniform association model (\citet{goodman1979jasa,goodman1985as}) and the RC association model (\citet{goodman1979jasa,goodman1985as,kuriki2005}) are often used for modeling interaction terms.
+In the analysis of agreement among raters, where data are summarized as square contingency tables with the same categories, many models with interaction in diagonal elements and their extension to multiway tables have been considered (e.g. \citet{Tanner-Young1985}, \citet{tomizawa09}). \citet{hirotsu-1997} proposed a two-way change point model and \citet{hty-jpaa} generalized it to a subtable sum model.
+For multiway contingency tables \citet{Hojsgaard} considered the split model as a generalization of graphical models.
+The context specific interaction model defined by \citet{Hojsgaard2004} is a more general model than the split model.
+In this article we give a unified treatment of these models as submodels of hierarchical models and consider their extension to the models for higher dimensional tables from viewpoints of decomposition and conditional independence structure of the models.

-We give a unified treatment of these models as submodels of hierarchical models. \cite{Malvestuto-Moscarini} showed that a hierarchical model possesses a compaction, i.e.\ the variables are grouped into maximal compact components separated by dividers.
-Variables of different maximal compact components separated by a divider are conditionally independent given the variables of the divider.
-Furthermore the likelihood function factors as a rational function of marginal likelihoods, where the numerator corresponds to maximal compact components and the denominator corresponds to dividers.
-By this factorization, statistical inference on a hierarchical model can be localized to each maximal compact component.
-In the case of decomposable model, maximal compact components and dividers reduce to maximal cliques and minimal vertex separators of a chordal graph, respectively, and the above factorization is well known (e.g.\ Section 4.4 of \cite{lauritzen1996}).